Borouge Data Protection Notice

 (h) Information derived from cookies (small text files which uniquely identify your browser) where you visit any website or use any application created by or on behalf of Borouge; and

-(i) Information you provide to Borouge in relation to the provision of any products from Borouge to you.
+(i) Information you provide to Borouge in relation to the provision of any products from Borouge to you or in relation to your employment with Borouge.

 5. Collection of personal data

-(a) when you submit an application form or registration form, or other forms relating to any of our products;
+(a) when you submit an application form or registration form, or other forms (for example, relating to any of our products);

 (b) when you enter into any agreement or provide other documentation or information in respect of your interactions with us, or when you transact with us for our products;